-Sarah’s areas of interest are the in the moral philosophy of Adam Smith and David Hume, feminist philosophy and the critical theory of Horkheimer.
+Sarah’s areas of interest are the in the moral philosophy of Adam Smith and David Hume, feminist philosophy, the critical theory of Horkheimer, applied ethics and social care policy.
 In ethics her focus is on punishment and rights, care ethics and our relation to animals.

 PhD in Philosophy, Trinity College Dublin, 2017

 MA in Moral & Political Philosophy, Bowling Green State University, Ohio, 1999